DecentDrashti/SoundSentry/README.md

 - Saving trained models

 This is where your TinyML-compatible classifier is trained.

+### 1.Train_mfcc.py: train the model and take the input as a file of audio data and train using mfcc
+### 2. convert_to_tflite.py: convert the model which is created by train_mfcc to tflite model
+### 3. convert_to_int8.py: convert the model from tflite to int8 for deploying in esp32
+### 4. convert_c_array.py: convert the model to c_array
+### 5.voice_ino : is a folder which contains final model and then the ino file for deploying
 ---

 Each subfolder represents a purpose-specific dataset split to ensure clean training, testing, and validation workflow.